PlatinumOptimizer/PlatinumArch-Optimizer/README.md

-# ⚡ PlatinumArch-Optimizer (Extreme Edition)
+# ⚡ PlatinumArch-Optimizer

 **Advanced optimization framework for Arch Linux and Arch-based systems.**\
-This script applies a comprehensive set of **CPU, GPU, Kernel, Memory, Storage, I/O, Network, and System optimizations**, with optional **Extreme Mode** for maximum performance.
+This script applies a comprehensive set of **CPU, GPU, Kernel, Memory, Storage, I/O, Network, and System optimizations** automatically.

 ------------------------------------------------------------------------